StephenOTT/ProcessProjectTemplate/docs/patterns.md

 1. The `deploy.json` file in the `deployment` object supports all fields in the Camunda `/deployment/create` API
 1. The `config.json` file is used to store common configurations used by one or many process files.
 The structure of this JSON file is up to the developer.
 1. The  `/resources` folder should contain all files that are used by process files.
 Examples could be: FreeMarker templates, images, PDFs, text files, json files, etc.
 1. The `/resources/forms` folder is generally used to store the Camunda Embedded Angular Form's `.html` files which are used in Camunda Tasklist.
 This folder can be omitted or repurposed as required.
-Other use cases, can be
+1. When using Exclusive Gateways for a Yes/No pathway, use a "default flow" parameter on one of the sequence flows.
+The other sequence flow should return a true or false depending on the function's return.
+Do not build opposite logic that is located in both sequence flows.